rancher/webhook/pkg/resources/management.cattle.io/v3/roletemplate/RoleTemplate.md

 ### Builtin Validation

-The `roletemplates.builtin` field is immutable.
+The `roletemplates.builtin` field is immutable, and new builtIn RoleTemplates cannot be created.

 If `roletemplates.builtin` is true then all fields are immutable except:
 - `metadata`
 - `clusterCreatorDefault`
 - `projectCreatorDefault`